Inspirational education has strong foundations. The cornerstone is academic excellence, reflected in first-class teaching.

 This handbook provides introductory material for those new to learning and teaching at the University and those undertaking new roles and responsibilities.
 It is intended to be a practical and holistic guide, which directs you to relevant policies, resources, and contacts that contextualises local practice within your Schools and Faculties.

-Our Staff and Departmental Development Unit (SDDU) promotes excellent and inspirational learning and teaching in the University and has a variety of methods to support you; from training, courses, workshops and events, networking opportunities, professional recognition and bespoke support.
+Our Organisational Development and Professional Learning Unit (OD&PL) promotes excellent and inspirational learning and teaching in the University and has a variety of methods to support you, including courses, workshops and events, networking opportunities, professional recognition and bespoke support.

-The University also has a long history of reward and recognition for excellent teaching, you can find out more on the SDDU webpages.
+We have a long history of reward and recognition for excellent teaching, you can find out more on the OD&PL web pages.

 At Leeds we have a variety of teaching resources available to help make life easier; these include: